 Beet quinoa burgers ingredients and substitutions

-- Lentils: they tone down the sweetness of the beets, add texture and help these quinoa beetroot burgers hold their shape.
+- Lentils: they tone down the sweetness of the beets, add texture and help these quinoa and beet burgers hold their shape.
 Use black (beluga) lentils or green lentils.
 Alternatively use black beans.

 - Flaxseed: helps bind the mixture.